-Financial derivatives are agreements related to a specific financial instrument, indicator or goods, that serves for independent trade, with a certain financial risk on the financial markets (interest rate risk and exchange rate risk, price, capital and credit risks etc.), such as options and forward contracts, guarantees, futures, swop agreements etc., if they are valued on the basis of the market price, arising from the fact that they are subject to trading or their value is marked to market.
+Financial derivatives are contracts that are related to a particular financial instrument, indicator or commodity used to trade individually but with certain financial risk on the financial markets (interest rate risk, exchange rate risk, price risks, capital risks, credit risks etc.).
+These include options and forwards, guarantees, futures, swaps and alike, but only if they have a market value that arises from the fact that they are traded or their value can be expressed on the market.